PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-tpm-node.md

 - Devam etmeden önce [IoT Hub Cihazı Sağlama Hizmetini Azure portalıyla ayarlama](./quick-setup-auto-provision.md) bölümünde bulunan adımları tamamladığınızdan emin olun.
 -  Makinenizde [Node.js v4.0 veya üzeri](https://nodejs.org) bir sürümün yüklü olduğundan emin olun.
-- Bu Hızlı Başlangıcın sonunda bir sanal cihaz kaydetmek istiyorsanız [Sanal cihaz oluşturma ve sağlama](quick-create-simulated-device.md) içindeki cihaz için onay anahtarı aldığınız adıma kadar olan kısmı uygulayın.
-Bu Hızlı Başlangıcın sonraki bölümlerinde kullanmak üzere onay anahtarını not edin. **Azure portalını kullanarak bireysel kayıt oluşturma adımlarını izlemeyin.**
+- If you want to enroll a simulated device at the end of this quickstart, follow the steps in [Create and provision a simulated device](quick-create-simulated-device.md) up until the step where you get an endorsement key for the device.
+Note down the endorsement key, you will use it later in this quickstart. **Azure portalını kullanarak bireysel kayıt oluşturma adımlarını izlemeyin.**

 ## <a name="create-the-individual-enrollment-sample"></a>Bireysel kayıt örneğini oluşturma